 Genetic testing.
 American Medical Association website.
 Available at: http://www.ama-assn.org/ama/pub/physician-resources/medical-science/genetics-molecular-medicine/related-policy-topics/genetic-testing.page.
 Accessed February 12, 2016.

-4/16/2009 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Lai HJ, Shoff SM, Farrell PM, Wisconsin Cystic Fibrosis Neonatal Screening Group.
+4/16/2009 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T116913/Cystic-fibrosis-CF: Lai HJ, Shoff SM, Farrell PM, Wisconsin Cystic Fibrosis Neonatal Screening Group.
 Recovery of birth weight z score within 2 years of diagnosis is positively associated with pulmonary status at 6 years of age in children with cystic fibrosis.
 Pediatrics.
 2009;123(2):714-722.